Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 After compelting this milestone, the drone should have a "cargo area" and a mechanism to securely attach a cargo container to it.
 It is ok if the drone and the cargo container have to be precisely positioned (+- 5mm in each direction).
-The mechanism should allow a mid-flight drop-off.
+The mechanism should allow for a mid-flight drop-off.

 The system can be an Arduino controlled prototype.
-The Arduino may be removed and the mechanism may be controlled via the Raspberry Pi later.
+The Arduino may be removed and the mechanism may be controlled via the Raspberry Pi or the flight controller later.

 ---